muratlevent/ShopifyCategoryFetcher/README.md

 # Shopify Category Fetcher

-The Shopify Category Fetcher is a Java program that fetches category data from the Shopify API and saves it to a CSV file.
+The Shopify Category Fetcher is a Java program that fetches category data from the Shopify and saves it to a CSV file.
 It uses the Jackson Core library for JSON processing.

 ## Technologies Used